nVent Electric (NYSE:NVT) Issues Q3 Earnings Guidance

 nVent Electric (NYSE:NVT) updated its third quarter earnings guidance on Tuesday.
 The company provided EPS guidance of $0.45-0.48 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.47.
 The company issued revenue guidance of $590.8-611.2 million, compared to the consensus revenue estimate of $562.20 million.nVent Electric also updated its FY 2021 guidance to $1.840-$1.900 EPS.

 Several brokerages have recently commented on NVT.
 Barclays boosted their price objective on nVent Electric from $39.00 to $44.00 and gave the company an overweight rating in a research report on Monday, May 3rd.
 Zacks Investment Research downgraded nVent Electric from a buy rating to a hold rating in a research report on Tuesday, July 27th.
-Rosenblatt Securities boosted their price objective on nVent Electric from $35.00 to $38.00 and gave the company a buy rating in a research report on Monday, May 3rd.
-Finally, KeyCorp boosted their target price on nVent Electric from $34.00 to $37.00 and gave the stock an overweight rating in a research report on Tuesday, June 8th.
+KeyCorp boosted their target price on nVent Electric from $34.00 to $37.00 and gave the stock an overweight rating in a research report on Tuesday, June 8th.
+Finally, Rosenblatt Securities boosted their target price on nVent Electric from $35.00 to $38.00 and gave the stock a buy rating in a research report on Monday, May 3rd.
 One equities research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
 The stock presently has an average rating of Buy and an average target price of $35.83.

 In other nVent Electric news, Director Randall J. Hogan sold 10,836 shares of the company’s stock in a transaction that occurred on Monday, May 17th.
 The stock was sold at an average price of $32.02, for a total transaction of $346,968.72.
 Following the sale, the director now directly owns 5,591 shares in the company, valued at $179,023.82.
 The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
 Also, Director Randall J. Hogan sold 77,764 shares of the company’s stock in a transaction that occurred on Monday, May 10th.
 The shares were sold at an average price of $32.12, for a total value of $2,497,779.68.
 Following the sale, the director now owns 250,528 shares in the company, valued at $8,046,959.36.
 The disclosure for this sale can be found here.
-Insiders sold 109,660 shares of company stock worth $3,510,455 over the last quarter.
-2.00% of the stock is owned by company insiders.
+Over the last 90 days, insiders have sold 109,660 shares of company stock worth $3,510,455.
+Company insiders own 2.00% of the company’s stock.

 A hedge fund recently bought a new stake in nVent Electric stock.
 OLD Mission Capital LLC bought a new stake in shares of nVent Electric plc (NYSE:NVT) during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor bought 30,338 shares of the company’s stock, valued at approximately $537,000.
 Institutional investors own 85.73% of the company’s stock.